scale-it/go-web/README.md

 It has the following packages:

+- <root>: Apache log function
 - autogzip: An http.Handler that supports on-the-fly gzip encoding.
-- httpxtra: Essential logging and support for X-Real-IP and X-Forwarded-For.
 - handlers: A set of useful handlers which.
-Includes httpxtra and gzip functionality.
+Includes gzip functionality.
+- middleware: useful middlewares for handling errors and authentication
 - remux: A very simple request multiplexer that supports regular expressions.
 - sse: Server-Sent Events, a.k.a.
 HTTP push notifications.